oauth-wg/oauth-cross-device-security/main.md

 ## IETF OAuth 2.0 Device Authorization Grant [@RFC8682]:
 - Description: A standard to enable authorization on devices with constrained input capabilities (smart TVs, printers, kiosks).
 In this protocol, the user code or QR code is displayed or made available on the initiating device (smart TV) and entered on a second device (e.g. a mobile phone).
 - Susceptibility: There are several reports in the public domain outlining how the unauthenticated channel may be exploited to execute an illicit consent grant attack.
-Device capabilities: There are no assumptions in the protocol about underlying capabilities of the device, making it a “least common denominator” protocol that is expected to work on the broadest set of devices and environments.
+Device capabilities: There are no assumptions in the protocol about underlying capabilities of the device, making it a "least common denominator" protocol that is expected to work on the broadest set of devices and environments.
 - Mitigations: In addition to the security considerations section in the standard, it is recommended that one or more of the mitigations outlined in this document be considered, especially mitigations that can help establish proximity or prevent attackers from obtaining QR or user codes.
 - When to use: Only use this protocol if other cross-device protocols are not viable due to device or system constraints.
 Avoid using if the protected resources are sensitive, high value or business critical.
 Always deploy additional mitigations like proximity or only allow with pre-registered devices.